heptarch/heptarch.github.io/drafts/demon.md

 how, forgive me, could you possibly get access to the necessary equipment?"

-"I am employed by the London Pneumatic Despatch Company to do this and more besides.
-They have put *considerable* resources at my disposal.
-But to the point: are you familiar with Maxwell's paper on governors?
-These are mechanisms
+"I am employed by the London Pneumatic Despatch Company to do this, and much more besides, and they have put considerable resources at my disposal.
+But to the point: are you familiar with Maxwell's paper on the theory of governors, that is, the contrivances by which a uniform velocity of rotation is maintained in a machine?
+I have some notions on how, by a combination of magnetism and cooling, we might implement some of these ideas for corpuscular machines."

+The absurdity has changed character.
+Foster stammers: "You mean molecules?"

 <p align="center">
   ⁂